Web-Ex-Machina/contao-utils/README.md

 System requirements
 -------------------

- * Contao 4.* (Manager Edition)
+ * Contao 4.*
+ * Contao 5.*

 Installation
 ------------

-Clone the extension from Packagist (Contao 4 - Manager Edition) or directly from Composer
+Clone the extension from Packagist (Contao 4/5 - Manager Edition) or directly from Composer

 Enable Encryption Service
 ------------